inductiva/inductiva/inductiva/fluids/scenarios/wind_tunnel/README.md

 - resolution: Controls the resolution of the meshing that is done prior to the simulation.
 The higher the resolution, the finer the meshing.
 Possibilities: "high", "medium", "low".

 Moreover, the hardware and interaction are configured with the usual general parameters - `machine_group`, `run_async`, `n_cores`.
 Launching a simulation returns a task object, which can be used to verify the status of the simulation, get the simulation outputs and access post-processing tools.
-See more in [Tasks](../../../../README.md).
+See more in the [Tasks section](../../../../README.md).

 ### Example: